rsantiago/tamarind/parser/assets/structure/index.md

 ## Why This Matters

-If you are a developer writing your own documentation, a personal blog, or a portfolio today, you need to ask yourself: **"Can an AI understand this?"**
+If you are a developer writing your own documentation, a personal blog, or a portfolio today, you need to ask yourself: **"Can an AI agent understand this?"**

-If you are a content producer for a SaaS company, you need to ask yourself: **"Can an AI understand my product's content?"**
+If you are a content producer for a SaaS company, you need to ask yourself: **"Can an AI agent understand my product's content?"**

 If the answer is "I hope AI Agents gets it," you are already behind.